How to Choose Your Coffee Grind According to Your Equipment

 Cold Brew

 Cold brew requires the coarsest grind of all methods.
-Cold infusion lasts 12 hours: a fine grind would result in over-extracted and bitter coffee, even when cold.
+Cold brewing lasts 12 hours: a fine grind would produce over-extracted and bitter coffee, even when cold.

 Very coarse